Libensemble/libensemble/conda/run_travis_locally/readme.md

 Note: This will not by default save your environment variables

-First to check running containers (ie. running server - whether or not you are in a session):
+First to check running containers (i.e., running server - whether or not you are in a session):

     docker ps